syoon2/ObjectGraphVisualization/README.md

 Object Graph Visualizer is a tool primarily meant to be used in CS courses to help new students understand the Object Oriented paradigm and patterns.
 Classes and objects - that can be part of a software project - are visualised in 3D: The classes stay In the xz-plane in form of an UML class diagram.
 Directly above in the y-axis objects can be instantiated as an object diagram.
 Classes can be connected with all sorts of relations (Associations, Compositions, Generalization, etc.), objects with object relations.
 Following additional functionality is provided: Attributes, Mulitplicities, Roles, Object Graph Mode, Coloring, Save and Load, XMI 1.1 Import from Enterprise Architect, Associations (undirected, directed, bidirected), Aggregations, Compositions, Dependency, Generalization, Multiple Virtual Inheritance

-Developer Addendum: It shouldn't be too difficult to add an API for remote application control, e.g. visualize and debug a running programm.
-See class "ModelViewConnector".
-Any Contribution is welcome.

 ## Features